Van Lith leads No. 7 Louisville past Cincinnati 87-68

 The Cardinals broke the game open with a 15-0 first-quarter run and led 46-25 in the final minute of the first half.

-Van Lith, a junior guard and a key contributor to last season’s Final Four run for Louisville, made 12 of 20 shots, including 6 of 9 in the first half.
+Van Lith, a junior guard who scored at least 20 points in four of Louisville’s five NCAA Tournament games last season, made 12 of 20 shots, including 6 of 9 in the first half.
 She scored nine points in Louisville’s big early run.
 Her 3-pointer with 1:28 left in the opening period gave the Cardinals a 24-7 lead.

+”I would say it’s impressive, but I think that’s just Hailey,” said Mykasa Robinson, a fifth-year senior guard who had six rebounds, five steals and five points off the bench. ”That’s what Hailey does.
+So, she’s going to keep doing that day in and day out.”

+Morgan Jones, a 6-foot-2 Florida State transfer, scored 14 points and blocked three shots in her Louisville debut.
+She’s one of three transfers coach Jeff Walz added to the roster after the Cardinals lost three starters off last year’s Final Four squad.

 Sophomore Braylyn Milton led the Bearcats with a career-high 28 points on 9-of-12 shooting.
 Milton was perfect on five 3-point shots.
 Mya Jackson and A’riel Jackson added 12 points apiece.